 So how long does your board need to be?
 Basically, the bigger you are, the longer your board ought to be, no matter what your experience level is.
 This is because, quite simply, extra board provides additional support for your frame.
 However, no matter if you're a big person, little person or medium person, if you're new to wakeboarding, choose a longer board.
 That extra board provides more stability, especially when starting and turning.
 It also makes learning easier.
 As you gain experience and hone your skills, then you can opt for an increasingly shorter -- and less forgiving -- short board.

-For more information on wakeboarding and other water sports, follow the links on the next page.
+For more information on wakeboarding and other water sports, follow the links below.